boniolp/kGraph/README.md

 pip install -r requirements.txt
 ```

-You can then install kgraph locally with the following command:
+You can then install kGraph locally with the following command:

 ```(bash)
 pip install .